Alchemy: Hellenistic Egypt

 The central figure in the mythology of alchemy is Hermes Trismegistus (or Thrice-Great Hermes).
 His name is derived from the god Thoth and his Greek counterpart Hermes.
 Hermes and his caduceus or serpent-staff, were among alchemy's principal symbols.
 According to Clement of Alexandria, he wrote what were called the "forty-two books of Hermes", covering all fields of knowledge.

-The Hermetica of Thrice-Great Hermes is generally understood to form the basis for Western alchemical philosophy and practice, called the hermetic philosophy by its early practitioners.
-These writings were collected in the first centuries of the common era.
+Hermetica and Emerald Tablet

+The Hermetica are texts attributed to Hermes Trismegistus.
+Many of them have close historical connections with Western alchemical philosophy and practice (which was sometimes called the hermetic philosophy by its practitioners).
+By modern convention, the Hermetica is usually subdivided into two main categories, the "technical" and "religio-philosophical" Hermetica.
+The "technical" Hermetica deals with alchemy, astrology, medicine, pharmacology, and magic.
+Its oldest parts were written in Greek and may go back as far as the second or third century BC.

+Many of the texts in the "technical" Hermetica were later translated, first into Arabic and then into Latin, often being extensively revised and expanded throughout the centuries.
+Some of them were also originally written in Arabic.
+In other cases their status as an original work or translation remains unclear.
+These Arabic and Latin Hermetic texts were widely copied throughout the Middle Ages.
+The most famous of these texts is the Emerald Tablet, also known as the Smaragdine Table or the Tabula Smaragdina, a compact and cryptic text.
+The earliest known versions of it are four Arabic recensions preserved in mystical and alchemical treatises between the 8th and 10th centuries AD—chiefly the Secret of Creation (سر الخليقة) and the Secret of Secrets (سرّ الأسرار).
+From the 12th century onward, Latin translations—most notably the widespread so-called Vulgate—introduced the Emerald Tablet to Europe, where it attracted great scholarly interest.
+Medieval commentators such as Hortulanus interpreted it as a "foundational text" of alchemical instructions for producing the philosopher's stone and making gold.

+Technology

-Technology – The dawn of Western alchemy is sometimes associated with that of metallurgy, extending back to 3500 BC.
+The dawn of Western alchemy is sometimes associated with that of metallurgy, extending back to 3500 BC.
 Many writings were lost when the Roman emperor Diocletian ordered the burning of alchemical books after suppressing a revolt in Alexandria (AD 292).
-Few original Egyptian documents on alchemy have survived, most notable among them the Stockholm papyrus and the Leyden papyrus X. Dating from AD 250–300, they contained recipes for dyeing and making artificial gemstones, cleaning and fabricating pearls, and manufacturing of imitation gold and silver.
+Few original Egyptian documents on alchemy have survived, most notable among them the Stockholm papyrus and the Leyden papyrus X. Dating from AD 250 to 300, they contained recipes for dyeing and making artificial gemstones, cleaning and fabricating pearls, and manufacturing of imitation gold and silver.
 These writings lack the mystical, philosophical elements of alchemy, but do contain the works of Bolus of Mendes (or Pseudo-Democritus), which aligned these recipes with theoretical knowledge of astrology and the classical elements.
 Between the time of Bolus and Zosimos, the change took place that transformed this metallurgy into a Hermetic art.